ben-aaron188/textwash/README.md

 Textwash works best when running on a GPU.
 If no GPU is available, you should use the `--cpu` flag as in the snippet above.
 If you have a GPU, remove the `--cpu` flag and Textwash will resort to `pytorch` with `CUDA` support.

+#### Entity selection
+Textwash can furthermore be restricted to only consider a subset of all available entity types for anonymisation.

+The complete list of available entity types is as follows:
+* ADDRESS
+* DATE
+* EMAIL_ADDRESS
+* LOCATION
+* NUMERIC
+* OCCUPATION
+* ORGANIZATION
+* OTHER_IDENTIFYING_ATTRIBUTE
+* PERSON_FIRSTNAME
+* PERSON_LASTNAME
+* PHONE_NUMBER
+* PRONOUN
+* TIME

+Using the `--entities` flag, individual entity types can be selected for anonymisation.
+These entity types need to be separated by comma.

+For example, if you would only like to anonymise the LOCATION and PERSON_FIRSTNAME entity types, run

+    $ python3 anon.py --input_dir examples --output_dir anonymised_examples --cpu --entities LOCATION,PERSON_FIRSTNAME

 ## Who can use Textwash?